Cairath/tools-not-included/README.md

   * It doesn't bother the server ;)
 * World traits are now colored!
 Yay for colors
 * World trait tools: added generating traits for a given seed number in addition to finding seed numbers
+* Hovering over a planet on the Star Map will now display a list of resources that exist on that planet type

 <a name="changelog-august-2019-1"></a>
 ### 6 August 2019